BonBon-exchange/.github/profile/README.md

 ## Data exchange

 Like any regular exchange, trade making Bids and Asks.
 But on this exchange, you are bidding for data with granular properties.
-Do you want browsing histories, browsing themes, retention, returning frequence, usage time or sister windows url?
+Do you want browsing histories, browsing themes, retention, returning frequency, usage time or other tabs/windows url?
 Do you want to obtain data from all users, a specific city, women, or the 90s generation?
 Everything is possible, except fingerprinting and nominative bids.

 ## BonBon Web Browser

-Claim back your browsing data ownership.
+Want to totally get rid of the big browsers and their policies?
+We developed an application for that.
+BonBon Web Browser is innovative, fast, and simple.
+Start gathering your own data in no time.
+How many do you Ask for them?
+And don't forget, you can sell the same data many times!
+But don't wait too much, data value tends to decrease over time.

 ## BonBon Chrome Extension